GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 Specifying events
 ------------------------

-In the **Events** XML block of this tutorial, we specify three types of **PeriodicEvents** serving different purposes: solver application, result output, and restart file generation.
+In the **Events** XML block of this tutorial, we specify five types of **PeriodicEvents** serving different purposes: solver application, result output, restart file generation, time history collection and output.

 The periodic event named ``solverApplications`` triggers the application of the solvers on their target regions.